Essential Tips for Growing Indoor Cacti Successfully

 How Do I Grow Indoor Cactus?

-Cactus do well indoors.
+Cacti do well indoors.
 You should try to place indoor cacti in a window facing south, if possible.
 Choose an east- or west-facing window otherwise.

-Maintain a relative humidity of 10 percent to 30 percent and a temperature between 65 and 90 degrees Fahrenheit.
+Keep a relative humidity of 10% to 30% and a temperature between 65°F and 90°F.

 The Less Light = Less Water